Definition

 Both big-endian and little-endian are widely used in digital electronics.
 The CPU typically determines the endianness in use.

-IBM's 370 mainframes, most reduced instruction set computers (RISC)-based computers and Motorola microprocessors use the big-endian approach.
-Transmission Control Protocol/Internet Protocol (TCP/IP) also uses the big-endian approach.
+For example, IBM's 370 mainframes, most computers based on reduced instruction set computers (RISC) and Motorola microprocessors use the big-endian approach.
+TCP/IP also uses the big-endian approach.
 For this reason, big-endian is sometimes called network order.

 On the other hand, Intel processors, DEC Alphas and at least some programs that run on them are little-endian.

-There are also mixed forms of endianness.
-For example, VAX floating point uses mixed-endian, also referred to as middle-endian.
-The ordering of bytes in a 16-bit word differs from the ordering of 16-bit words within a 32-bit word.
-Bi-endian processors can operate in either little-endian or big-endian mode, and switch between the two.
+Mixed forms of endianness are also possible.
+For example, Virtual Address eXtension floating point uses mixed-endian, also referred to as middle-endian.
+The order of bytes in a 16-bit word differs from the order of 16-bit words within a 32-bit word.
+Mixed-endian processors can operate in either little-endian or big-endian mode, and switch between the two.

-Language compilers, such as Java or FORTRAN, have to know which way the object code they develop is going to be stored.
-Converters can be used to change one kind of endian to the other when necessary.
+Language compilers, such as Java or Fortran, have to know which way the object code they develop is going to be stored.
+Converters can change one kind of endian to the other when necessary.

 History of endianness